 By using automation and intelligent design-IP replication, designs targeting HPC and AI markets have an increased likelihood of meeting design schedules and quality targets.

-With the complexity of today’s semiconductor packages design teams can benefit from true 3D design visualization and editing.
+With the complexity of today’s IC packages design teams can benefit from true 3D design visualization and editing.

 As multi chiplet/ASIC designs scale into multi million-pin assemblies it crucial that the design tools can handle this capacity while still delivering productivity and usability.

-Today, semiconductor package design teams must deliver more complex designs with heterogeneous integration that use multiple chiplets/ASICs in order address the inflection point of higher semiconductor cost, lower yield, & reticle size limitations.
+Today, IC package design teams must deliver more complex designs with heterogeneous integration that use multiple chiplets/ASICs in order address the inflection point of higher semiconductor cost, lower yield, & reticle size limitations.

 Multi chiplet/ASIC packages with heterogeneous integration demand early assembly floorplanning if power, performance, area and cost targets are to be achieved.
 Architects and designers can define optimize complete package assemblies for power, performance, area and cost and deliver a well-qualified prototype for implementation.